pguerrero-igutierrez/RAG-conversational/README.md

 ---
 ## Full workflow

 Steps 1–8 reproduce all reported results.
-Steps 6–8 are optional extras.
+Step 6 can be skipped if you use the tracked oracle-router outputs, and step 7 can be skipped if you integrate the no-feedback latency into the main evaluation.
+We had to do these two steps because we included these implementations late into the workflow.

 ### 1. Data preparation